 The DoD transportation grid, a combination of both military assets and commercial support, is similarly huge.
-The US Transportation Command, DoD?s single manager for airlift, sealift, and ground transportation, operates 1,725 aircraft and more than 100 ships around the globe.4 In 1998, USTRANSCOM?s internal operating costs were about \$4.2 billion.5 Yet even with this massive in-house effort, 85 percent of DoD?s required support, in peace and war, comes from buying transportation on the commercial market.6 annually on DoD?s logistics infrastructure accounts for almost a third of its total budget.8 Thus, even small improvements in performance can save
+The US Transportation Command, DoD?s single manager for airlift, sealift, and ground transportation, operates 1,725 aircraft and more than 100 ships around the globe.
+In 1998, USTRANSCOM?s internal operating costs were about \$4.2 billion.
+Yet even with this massive in-house effort, 85 percent of DoD?s required support, in peace and war, comes from buying transportation on the commercial market.
+6 performance can save billions each year.